Savjee/savjee.be/src/site/posts/2020/2020-06-25-make-garage-door-opener-smart-shelly-esphome-home-assistant.md

     internal: true
     filters:
       - invert:
+      # Debounce the contact sensor to prevent rapid on/off/on events
+      - delayed_on_off: 500ms
 ```

 With these two components, we can now make the `cover` component that will be exposed to Home Assistant.